ZackBolt/cytoscape-multilayer/README.md

   To rebuild the `cytoscape-dagre-multi.js` library - `my-other-package` automatically picks up the updated library.

+* Alternatively run `npm run watch` in `cytoscape-dagre-multi.js` to automatically rebuild on every file save.

 ## Publishing instructions

 This project is set up to automatically be published to npm.
 To publish: